benmvp/react-workshop/src/12-api-lib/README.md

 Now that we've built out all of the UI functionality, the `App` component is doing way too much.
 Right now it makes API calls and has lots of logic of how to go from one state to the next.
 The goal of this step is to consolidate all of the API calls from the `App` component into a single file.
 This will be the first step in lightening the `App` to only deal with component-related tasks.
 We'll tackle the rest in [Step 13](../13-action-reducers/).

-As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](src/).
+As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](./).

 ## Restart Setup

-If you didn't successfully complete the previous step, you can jump right in by copying the step and installing the dependencies.
+If you didn't successfully complete the previous step, you can jump right in by copying the step.

 Ensure you're in the root folder of the repo: